 When I select a type of income I know isn’t included in the Free version I’m currently using, the software lets me know how to upgrade:

 Since you don’t have to pay until you get to the end of the process, you can continue to add forms as needed, and then pay for the lowest possible version when you finish your filing.
+And, again, H&R Block’s latest pricing tool means that any time you decide to boost your version, you’ll get an alert letting you know your current end-of-use total.

 Even though H&R Block includes all the options you might need in this main income interface, it doesn’t offer to walk you through all the options step-by-step like TurboTax and other software options do.
 If you already know what types of income you have, this may not be an issue.
 If you’re less familiar with tax filing, you might need the step-by-step help others offer.